ergosteur/insta_selenium/README.md

    ```bash
    pip install -r requirements.txt
    ```
 ## Usage

-After installation, you can run the tool from the command line:
+After installation (or building the Docker image), you can run the tool from the command line:

 ```bash
 insta_selenium --username <instagram_username> [options]